Photo credit | Johnnie Alexander

 You can find out more about NRA on the Love Newmilns website.

-NRA feel privileged that Frank Carty, the artist who created the mural, is local to Newmilns and has been keen for some time to create murals to be featured in his hometown.
+NRA feel privileged that Frank Carty and his wife Mandy, the artists who created the murals, are local to Newmilns and had been keen for some time to create murals to be featured in their hometown.

-Frank is well known and respected in Newmilns as he also does work with the local school, as such, he is an artist the community would get behind.
+Frank and Mandy are well known and respected in Newmilns, as they also work with the local school, as such, they are artists the community would get behind.

 The commissioning process

-Local artist Frank Carty of Artisan Artworks was appointed as the artist to carry out two murals on two prominent sites within Newmilns: the gable end near Lady Flora’s Institute, and the gable end of the opticians near Kirkgate gardens.
+Local artists Frank and Mandy Carty of Artisan Artworks were appointed as the artists to carry out two murals on two prominent sites within Newmilns; the gable end near Lady Flora’s Institute, and the gable wall of The Loudoun Arms on Castle Street, Newmilns.

-Frank Carty was selected by the NRA, and the heritage group due to his passion for his hometown, presenting the most economical quote, and professional standard of work.
-Above all, selecting Frank is in line with the NRA’s purposes to advance art and culture within Newmilns and Greenholm.
+Frank and Mandy Carty were selected by the NRA, and the heritage group due to their passion for their hometown, presenting the most economical quote, and professional standard of work.
+Above all, selecting Frank and Mandy is in line with the NRA’s purposes to advance art and culture within Newmilns and Greenholm.

-The murals will feature as part of a heritage walk to encourage visitors from outwith the Irvine Valley to explore and engage with the Valley’s unique heritage.
+The murals feature as part of a heritage walk to encourage visitors from out with the Irvine Valley to explore and engage with the Valley’s unique heritage.

 Community feedback